g-leech/argmin-gravitas/about.md

 I'm Gavin Leech, a data scientist at the giant insurer [AXA][Axa] <a href="#fn:4" id="fnref:4">4</a>.
 I write prose and software about things like <a href="{{stat}}">applied philosophy of science</a>, global poverty, animal welfare, epistemic standards, scientometrics.

-I'm trying to be more empirical in my writing.
-I also aim for the pieces to still be useful [decades][LongContentIsLong] from now.
-(Those last two sentences pull in opposite directions.)
+I'm trying to be more empirical.
+I also aim for my writing to be useful [decades][LongContentIsLong] from now.
+Those last two sentences pull in opposite directions.

 I identify as as little as possible; my premises, projects and preferences say much more about me than my social identity does.
 I never really mastered anything: my schooling was in two meta-domains, philosophy and software.
 But I'm doing a proper mathematics curriculum now, which is bound to bring me closer to reality <a href="#fn:3" id="fnref:3">3</a>.